Health literacy for self-insured employers

 1,800+ HMS-reviewed quizzes.
 Here's a slice of the library.

-Americans get twice as many as Europeans — for no good reason.
+Americans get twice as many scans as Europeans — and the same MRI can swing from $500 to $2,000.

 Key learnings